 - Kale chips

 Rather replicate your favorite packaged snack?
-Look for copycat recipes online – there are lots of dupes to choose from!
+Look for copycat recipes online – there are lots of dupes to choose from.
+And remember to use a Ziploc alternative to store them in!

 What are some of your favorite zero waste snacks?
 Got a favorite?